 What are your favorite alternative beverages to drink during pregnancy?

 So, there you have it!
 These 8 drinks should either be avoided (alcohol) or limited during pregnancy.
 I know it can feel like a challenge to give up a couple of these.
 But you can always look for replacement drinks to keep yourself hydrated whenever good old water gets a bit too repetitive!

 Here are the 10 best drinks for early pregnancy so you can have something to sip on while going through your day.
 You’ll see there are more than enough safe-to-drink options for expectant moms!
 Although, remember to always check with your doctor before making any changes to your pregnancy diet, just in case.

 That’s all for now!
-Be sure to head over to The Prenatal Nutrition Library, an online searchable hub of all things prenatal nutrition, for more evidence-based nutrition recommendations from a prenatal registered dietitian!
+If you have any other questions, like “are hot dogs safe?” …be sure to head over to The Prenatal Nutrition Library, an online searchable hub of all things prenatal nutrition, for more evidence-based nutrition recommendations from a prenatal registered dietitian!